hydraulic-institute/edb/source/01_pump-fundamentals/05_submergence.md

 ![](./images/submergence_combined.png "")
 <div class="figure-label">(Fig. 1.E.2)</div>

 Note that the minimum submergence may need to be increased to satisfy the pump NPSHR.
-Refer to sections <a href="/pump-fundamentals-I/pump-principles.html" target="_blank">Pump Principles, and <a href="/pump-fundamentals-I/pump-curves.html" target="_blank">Pump Curves.
+Refer to sections <a href="/pump-fundamentals/pump-principles.html" target="_blank">Pump Principles</a>, and <a href="/pump-fundamentals/pump-curves.html" target="_blank">Pump Curves</a>.